What Does PPB Mean in Hydrogen Water?

 But what does PPB actually mean?

-This guide explains PPB in hydrogen water, including parts per billion, dissolved molecular hydrogen concentration, PPM conversion, ORP confusion, testing methods, and why hydrogen water numbers need context.
+This guide explains PPB in hydrogen water, including parts per billion, dissolved molecular hydrogen concentration, PPM conversion, ORP confusion, testing methods, timing, storage conditions, and why hydrogen water numbers need context.

 Open Data Reference